WARNING: it works only with XenServer 6.5 or later

 Export this snapshot to a file, then import it on the target SR.

-Note the UUID of this newly created VM as
+We need to copy the UUID of this newly created VM as well,

 DO not start this VM or it will break the Continuous Replication job!
 You can rename this VM to more easily remember this.